 Gluten sensitivity can contribute to a variety of health problems.

-Non-Celiac gluten sensitivity may imply that the problem is not as serious as Celiac Disease, but that may not be the case.
+Non-Celiac sensitivity to gluten may imply that the problem is not as serious as Celiac Disease, but that may not be the case.
 There may not be immediate symptoms, but hidden problems may lead to more serious problems.

 For some people this is because the symptoms are hidden and waiting to show up.